astropy/astropy/docs/modeling/index.rst

 In this section, we look at a simple example of fitting a Gaussian to a simulated dataset.
-We use the `~astropy.modeling.functional_models.Gaussian1D` and `~astropy.modeling.functional_models.Trapezoid1D` models and the `~astropy.modeling.fitting.NonLinearLSQFitter` fitter to fit the data:
+We use the `~astropy.modeling.functional_models.Gaussian1D` and `~astropy.modeling.functional_models.Trapezoid1D` models and the `~astropy.modeling.fitting.LevMarLSQFitter` fitter to fit the data:

 .. plot::
    :include-source: